-As the first step in implementing solutions to her problems, Sebastien returned to the unused second floor classroom that she’d used to practice her divination.
-Even if she couldn’t trail Tanya personally, they still had a way to track her, using the bone disk in a different way.
+As the first step in implementing solutions to her problems, Sebastien returned to the unused second floor classroom where she’d practiced her divination.

 While she set up the spell array and components for the mapping spell, Sebastien kept thinking.
 ‘If I could get the coppers off my back entirely, I might not even need to worry about them having my blood.
-If I could get them to stop considering me a criminal, or make it more costly to keep going after me than what they would gain from the attempt, or give them something they want even more than the Raven Queen…’ She sighed, shaking her head.
-Even if she could keep them from charging her with treason and blood magic, some of the other things she’d done in the meantime would probably still be considered a crime, and she wasn’t willing to go to jail for any amount of time.
+Perhaps I could make it more costly to keep pursuing me than what they would gain by catching me, or give them something they want even more than the Raven Queen…’ She sighed, shaking her head.
+Even if she could keep them from charging her with treason and blood magic, some of the other things she’d done in the meantime would probably still be considered a crime, and she was unwilling to go to jail for any length of time.

-This wasn’t the kind of problem she could fix through entirely legal means, not at this point, and not when she had so little power.
+This wasn’t a problem she could fix through entirely legal means, not at this point, and not when she had so little power.
 Illegal means, such as blackmail or bribery, might still be on the table.
 If she had some way to be sure she could trust the coppers not to arrest and execute her, she could make a deal to give back the book in exchange for her freedom.
-But making that kind of deal was the kind of thing that required some extra leverage to ensure they wouldn’t go back on their word when it suddenly became more convenient for them to do so.
+But making that kind of deal would require some extra leverage to ensure they wouldn’t go back on their word whenever it became convenient for them.

-Still, it was worth keeping in mind that there might be other solutions to her problems that could be seen if she came at them from a different angle.
+Still, it was worth keeping in mind that there might be other solutions to her problems, visible if she came at them from a different angle.

 If she could decrypt the book, perhaps that would give her a better idea of the best options, or the leverage she would need to keep the University and the coppers sufficiently wary of her retaliation.

-All that being said, she wasn’t sure she was willing to give up the identity of Sebastien Siverling.
+And yet, she wasn’t sure she was willing to give up the identity of Sebastien Siverling.
 Not unless the same opportunities she had as Sebastien could be afforded to Siobhan, which seemed…unlikely.
 At the very least, her Crown Family schoolmates would probably feel betrayed by her duplicity.
 ‘And would Professor Lacer be willing to take Siobhan Naught as an apprentice?’
-These problems were useless to consider at the moment, too far removed from her current situation to be relevant.
-She set that line of thought aside for her subconscious to mull over as she moved into the actual casting of the divination spell.
+But these problems were pointless to consider at the moment, and so she set that line of thought aside as she moved on to the actual casting of the divination spell.

 Mixing a couple shavings of the bone disk with the mercury for the mapped divination spell—rather than her blood—didn’t increase the difficulty of casting, and Sebastien soon found Tanya’s location, tucked away in the library.
-With this, she didn’t need to follow Tanya to know where she was at any given time, though the downside was the increased difficulty of this spell in comparison to the compass spell.
+With this, she didn’t need to follow Tanya to know where she was, though the downside was the increased difficulty compared to the compass spell.

 ‘That’s one small step of many complete.
 Now for the things that can be completed with a handful of coin.’

-The morning gloom had burned off by the time Sebastien arrived at Waterside Market, but despite the winter sun shining down with all the strength it could muster, the residue of the battle the weekend before lived on in more than the faint smell of smoke.
-The people moved a little faster, trying to finish their shopping and get home without lingering.
-Coppers patrolled around the market, or stood glaring near the more expensive shops.
+The morning gloom had burned off by the time Sebastien arrived at Waterside Market, but despite the winter sun shining down with all the strength it could muster, the residue of the inter-gang battle lived on in more than the faint smell of smoke.
+The crowds were sparse, and people moved faster, trying to finish their shopping and get home without lingering.
+Coppers patrolled around the market or stood glaring near the more expensive shops.

-Sebastien bought an eclectic variety of items, stocking up on extras of her most-used components and spell array drawing supplies as well as some stranger things, like a few dozen live mice, and a few dozen small vials and pouches for organization.
-She was able to get what she required without difficulty, needing nothing more than to flash her student token to buy the magical supplies despite the nearby law enforcement.
-She also replenished the supplies for casting her sleep-proxy spell, hoping it would be for the last time.
+Sebastien bought an eclectic variety of items, stocking up on extras of her most-used components and supplies as well as a few dozen small vials, jars, and pouches for organization.
+Despite the nearby law enforcement, she was able to get what she required with nothing more than a flash of her student token.

-She took a roundabout way to Liza’s house.
-The streets were emptier than normal, at first—further north—and then as she drew nearer to her destination, busier than normal, with people huddled by barrels of fire in the alleys and curled up in doorways to escape the cold wind.
+After becoming Siobhan at the Silk Door, she took a roundabout way to Liza’s house.
+The streets grew busier the farther south she went, with people huddled by braziers of fire in the alleys and curled up in doorways to escape the icy wind.

-Not as many people as she had feared.
-The fires caused by the fighting had been put out before they could ravage the whole of the Mires, and both the church of the Radiant Maiden and the Stewards of Intention had taken in refugees.
+But not as many people as she had feared.
+The fires caused by the fighting had been put out before they could ravage the whole of the Mires, and both the Church of the Radiant Maiden and the Stewards of Intention had taken in refugees.
 If she knew Oliver at all, she was sure the Verdant Stag was doing the same.

 Siobhan’s path took her past some of the damage.
-There must have been areas worse affected, but it actually wasn’t as bad as she’d been expecting.
-A few destroyed walls that let in the elements, places where the cobblestone street was shattered from excessive force, scorch marks from overpowered spells, and random barriers of poured stone that no one had gotten around to dissolving.
-She didn’t know much about construction, but it seemed like it wouldn’t take too long to repair, if only there was someone with both the coin and the willingness.
+There must have been areas worse affected, but it wasn’t as bad as she’d been expecting.
+A few destroyed walls let in the elements.
+The cobblestone street had shattered in places from excessive force.
+Scorch marks from overpowered spells lingered, accompanied by barriers of poured stone that no one had gotten around to dissolving.

-Siobhan quickly rapped on Liza’s door with the lion door-knocker, avoiding its teeth.
-After a few moments, it apparently decided she was safe and the lock opened with an audible “click.”
+Siobhan rapped on Liza’s door with the lion door-knocker, avoiding its teeth.
+After a few moments, it apparently decided she was safe, and the lock opened with an audible “click.”
 Siobhan walked in and waited in the dining area attached to the kitchen.